Lexical diffusion

-Neogrammarians and dialectologists
+Neogrammarians

 A key assumption of historical linguistics is that sound change is regular.
 The principle was summarized by the Neogrammarians in the late 19th century in the slogan "sound laws suffer no exceptions" and forms the basis of the comparative method of reconstruction and the tree model of linguistic evolution.

 Inspired by the Uniformitarian Principle of geology, Neogrammarians such as Hermann Paul described regularity as a consequence of the operation of sound change as an imperceptible articulatory drift conditioned by the phonetic environment.
 Leonard Bloomfield later summarized this view:

 He summarized the mechanism as "phonemes change".

 Despite the unequivocal form in which these slogans are often quoted, the Neogrammarians admitted two exceptions to regular sound change: analogy and dialect borrowing.

+Dialectologists

 Uniform sound change was first challenged by Hugo Schuchardt, a dialectologist of Romance languages, who wrote in his criticism of the Neogrammarians:

 Dialectologists studying the Romance languages found many apparent exceptions to uniformity, as reflected in their slogan, chaque mot a son histoire ('every word has its own history').
 This is commonly ascribed to Jules Gilliéron but also originated with Schuchardt.

 An example is the shortening of English 'u' (the foot-strut split), resulting in different vowels in the words cut and put.

 When the isogloss defining this feature in England is examined closely, it emerges that individual words are moving from /ʊ/ to /ʌ/ over time, and individual speakers fluctuate in their pronunciation of the same words.

 Some sound changes, such as metathesis or haplology, are inherently discontinuous and hence incompatible with gradual, imperceptible change.